tarun00300/Backend-Application/README.md

 * Use EF Core ORM
 * Mapping (automapper)
 * One unit test
+* Connect user object
     * GET :id should include the user object
       * make an api request to user api (https://jsonplaceholder.typicode.com/users/1)
+    * the POST/PUT request will include a `userId`

 ## Bonus
 The following points are optional but give additional credit: